Renewable energy in Asia: Bangladesh

-In Bangladesh, biomass, hydro and solar are the main sources of renewable energy and altogether these sources contribute about 60% of the nation's primary energy supply.
+In Bangladesh, biomass, hydro, and solar are the main sources of renewable energy, and altogether these sources contribute about 60% of the nation's primary energy supply.
 A number of domestic solar energy systems are in use in houses around the country.
-The use of solar energy on this scale is highly potential and advantageous as more than 60% of areas in the country do not have access to main grid electricity.
-The World Bank is backing a program of making solar energy available to wider population in Bangladesh, as part of the Rural Electrification and Renewable Energy Development Project (REREDP), which subsidizes solar energy systems.
+The use of solar energy on this scale is highly potential and advantageous, as more than 60% of areas in the country do not have access to main grid electricity.
+The World Bank is backing a program of making solar energy available to a wider population in Bangladesh, as part of the Rural Electrification and Renewable Energy Development Project (REREDP), which subsidizes solar energy systems.

 A typical 'solar home system' can power two to eight 'low energy' lights, plus a socket for TV, radio or battery recharging, and a mobile telephone charging unit, too.
 Each system consists of a solar photovoltaic panel, mounted on the house roof.
 Depending on its size, this provides between 40W and 135W of electricity in full sunlight (the most common being 50W).

-Grameen Shakti is the largest organization installing rural based solar home system (SHS) in Bangladesh.
+Grameen Shakti is the largest organization installing rural-based solar home systems (SHS) in Bangladesh.
 Other companies working on similar solar energy based SHS are Rural Services Foundation (RSF), Brac, Hilfulfujal and so on.
-The model of micro finance based SHS is now being copied in other parts of the world as a successful business model.
+The model of microfinance-based SHS is now being copied in other parts of the world aHilfulfujal,ful business model.

 Rahimafrooz is a major supplier of high quality solar batteries and other solar components for the program.
 Rahimafrooz Renewable Energy Ltd (RRE) has been the pioneer in installing solar powered centralized systems, water pumps for irrigation and pure drinking water, water heaters, street lights, and solar-powered telecom solutions to various organizations.
-They are working closely with pertinent government organizations in installing solar powered medical refrigerator that provides emergency live saving medicines in the off-grid rural areas.
+They are working closely with pertinent government organizations in installing solar-powered medical refrigerators that provide emergency live saving medicines in the off-grid rural areas.

-A company named Digital Technology is doing research and development of solar PV products like solar billboard lighting, mini grid system for irrigation etc.
+Bhutan

+Bhutan has an estimated hydropower potential of 30,000 MW, of which, 23,760 has been identified and assessed to be technically feasible.
+The Punatsangchhu-I Hydroelectric Project (PHEP-I) is a 1200 MW Hydroelectric facility that is being built in collaboration with Bhutan and India.